 Greetings fellow education seekers!

-You are all to be commended for your passion and hunger for knowledge.
+Congratulations on your passion and hunger for knowledge.
 It is the path to enlightenment and a source of indelible power.
 It's also a lot of hard work.
 So bravo!

 As a tutor, and psychology buff, I know it is best to guide the student through the material, but allow the student to discover new insights on their own.
 This method provides students with a visceral experience, and encodes memories for long-term retrieval, instead of just short-term.